tier4/autoware_lanelet2_map_validator/docs/how_to_contribute.md

 - Addition of new validators.
 - Modification of existing validators due to updates of map requirements or other reasons.
-  - Even if the validation result changes, it will not be taken as the lost of backward compability if it only affects a few validators.
+  - Even if the validation result changes, it will not be taken as the lost of backward compatibility if it only affects a few validators.
 - Modification to the entire validation process that doesn't affect backward compatibility.

 This minor version is intended to be updated frequently as pull requests increase.